qamro/learning-Pandas/README.md

-**Hads- eresnd poects for learning dalyi
+**Hads- eresnd poects for learnindalyi